-HOW TO STRENGTHEN CORE MUSCLES WITHOUT HURTING THE BACK?
+HOW TO STRENGTHEN CORE MUSCLES WITHOUT HURTING THE LOWER BACK?

 WHAT IS THE BEST WAY TO KEEP YOUR LOWER BACK STRONG AND HEALTHY?

-While exercise is fundamental and it is the only way to strengthen muscles, it is also important to stretch and relax those muscles that have become shortened due to 'bad posture'.
+While core & lower back exercises are fundamental and it is the only way to strengthen muscles, it is also important to stretch and relax those muscles that have become shortened due to 'bad posture'.

 Try to maintain a balance of strength and flexibility between the lower back and the abdominal muscles.
 That’s why we recommend both massage and exercise.

-Research published in the Annals of Internal Medicine in 2011 found that a weekly massage for 10 weeks relieved patients’ lower back pain and improved functioning at least as effectively as medication and exercise.
-The upside is that massage has no side effects, unlike meds.
+Research published in the Annals of Internal Medicine in 2011 found that weekly massage therapy for 10 weeks relieved patients’ lower back pain and improved functioning at least as effective as medication and exercise.
+The upside is that massage therapy has no side effects, unlike meds.
 The effects continued to last up to 3 months after the study ended.

-Massage can effectively help to loosen the lumbar muscles, alleviate spasms and muscle soreness, which all can lead to tightness that may cause pulls.
+Massage therapy can effectively help to loosen the core muscles, alleviate spasms and muscle soreness, which all can lead to lower back pain & tightness.

-As a massage therapist, I am particularly passionate about assisting people with lower back problems.
-As I was born with a mild malformation of the spine (Scoliosis), which used to cause me severe lower backache, I understand very well this type of discomfort and what to do in order to alleviate it.
-Massage, yoga and exercise have truly changed my approach to health and I am here to help you and share with you how to get rid of this chronic physical discomfort for good!
+As a massage therapist, I am particularly passionate about assisting people with lower back pain problems.
+As I was born with a mild malformation of the spine (Scoliosis), which used to cause me severe lower back pain, I understand very well this type of discomfort and what to do in order to alleviate it.
+Massage therapy, yoga and exercise have truly changed my approach to health and I am here to help you and share with you how to get rid of this chronic physical discomfort for good!

 Thanks for reading our blog!
 Hope you found this helpful!